danielharrington06/File-Syncer/README.md

 I have not tested date parameters other than last modified, so I can neither justify that they would be useful, nor say that they are bug free.
 Therefore, use these with caution.

 Personal use of this program is carried out at your own risk.
 I cannot accept any responsibilty for unforeseen bugs.

-## Copyright Information
-I have not included a license on this program and associated configuration files.
-By default, this creative work is under exclusive copyright.
-This means that no one can copy, distribute, or modify your work without being at risk of take-downs, shake-downs, or litigation.

-However, this program can be used for personal usage only.
-This means that as long as you do not copy/distribute/modify this program without my authorisation, you may use this for yourself.

-Read more about program code that has no license here: https://choosealicense.com/no-permission/